-Every six months we share our highlights via newsletter and corresponding blog post.
-It's a little overdue, so let's get to it
+Every six months, we like to share our highlights in a newsletter.
+It has been a little overdue, so let's get to it!

 After months of development and testing, we are very happy to announce the general availability of our Heroku Addon.
 If you are a Heroku customer and you want one solution for file uploading of any kind, just type: